izgzhen/iris-coq/ProofMode.md

 Iris
 ----

-- `iVsIntro` : introduction of a raw or primitive view shift.
+- `iUpdIntro` : introduction of an update modality.
-- `iVs pm_trm as (x1 ... xn) "ipat"` : run a raw or primitive view shift
+- `iUpd pm_trm as (x1 ... xn) "ipat"` : run an update modality `pm_trm` (if the
-  `pm_trm` (if the goal permits, i.e. it is a raw or primitive view shift, or a weakest precondition).
+  goal permits, i.e. it can be expanded to an update modality.
 - `iInv N as (x1 ... xn) "ipat"` : open the invariant `N`.
-- `iTimeless "H"` : strip a later of a timeless hypothesis `H` (if the goal permits, i.e. it is a later, True now, raw or primitive view shift, or a weakest precondition).
+- `iTimeless "H"` : strip a later of a timeless hypothesis `H` (if the goal permits, i.e. it is a later, True now, update modality, or a weakest precondition).

 Miscellaneous
 -------------